attwoodn/cpp-expression-tree/README.md

 As you can imagine, this example code can be expanded to fit a variety of use cases and user-defined types.
 More complex code examples are provided in the documentation below.
 Further, there are a number of unit tests located in the `tests` directory, which may be helpful for getting familiar with the library.

 ## Creating Expression Trees

 The `expression_tree` class is a templated, RAII container class that takes ownership of user-defined expressions.
 Instances of `expression_tree` can be moved and/or copied to different contexts while maintaining consistency and memory safety.
 The template parameter of `expression_tree` defines the type of object that the `expression_tree` will evaluate.
 Assuming there is a user-defined struct named `my_type`, the templated `expression_tree` type would look like this: `expression_tree<my_type>`.
 The template argument of `expression_tree` cannot be a primitive type, like `int`, `char`, or `double`.

 An `expression_tree` cannot be default constructed - it must be initialized with an expression.
 Users can easily and intuitively define expressions using one of the `make_expr` helper functions found in the namespace `attwoodn::expression_tree`. `make_expr` generates heap-allocated pointers to expression tree nodes and returns them.
 As such, the returned expression tree node pointers should be managed carefully.
-If the returned pointers are not wrapped in an `expression_tree` or a smart pointer, they will need to be explicitly `delete`d by the calling code.
+If the returned pointers are not wrapped in an `expression_tree` or a smart pointer, they will need to be explicitly deleted by the calling code.

 Here are some examples of how a user may safely handle the return value from one of the `make_expr` helper functions:
 ```cpp